simran-84v/SQL-project-on-Pizza-Sales/README.md

 # SQL-project-on-Pizza-Sales
-These are some of the SQL that I have work on
+This is an end to end SQL project on Pizza Sales that I worked on.